Eli Fantasy

-As a result of her popularity, in 2017 she released her second single "No soy como tu" and "Noche Inolvidable".
+In 2017 she released her second single "No soy como tu" and "Noche Inolvidable".
 At the end of 2017 she recorded "Desquitarnos Bailando".

 In 2019 Eli Fantasy signed with Interscope Records, releasing the first single under the label titled; Si toca toca on 2020.

-She was arrested in the state of Florida (USA) in May 2022.
-At the moment, Eli Fantasy is being held in a penitentiary institution and could face 8 years in prison.
+She was arrested in the state of Florida (USA) in May 2022 on 8 years for armed robbery, charges punishable by up to eight years in prison.